Asha-Empire/Game-Story/README.md

 The center of the empire has been declared by **Emperor Friessner** as the planet **Novus** in the **Viridis system**.
 Years passed and the year is now 3023, but the emperor declared the reference point of the calendar as the foundation of the empire.
 And now the year is 14.

 Imperial navy forces have taken control of all settled star systems, planets and stations, but man is going to new systems and they continue to settle on new planets.
-As long as it didn't pose a threat to the empire, it stopped controlling these new star systems and freed the humans.
+As long as it did not pose a threat to the Empire, he ceased to control these new star systems and allowed humans to live freely in these systems because the cost of controlling them was too high.